daac-tools/find-simdoc/README.md

 Therefore, you can immediately try the fast all-pair similarity search using your document files.
 - **Flexible tokenization:** You can specify any delimiter when splitting words in tokenization for feature extraction.
 This can be useful in languages where multiple definitions of words exist, such as Japanese or Chinese.
-- **Time efficiency:** The time complexity is *linear* over the numbers of input documents and output results, based on the idea of the [sketch sorting approach](https://proceedings.mlr.press/v13/tabei10a.html).
+- **Time and memory efficiency:** The time and memory complexities are *linear* over the numbers of input documents and output results on the basis of the ideas behind the locality sensitive hashing (LSH) and [sketch sorting approach](https://proceedings.mlr.press/v13/tabei10a.html).
-- **Memory efficiency:** The memory complexity is *linear* over the numbers of input documents and output results, and the actual memory usage can be very low thanks to compact binary sketches by locality sensitive hashing.
+- **Flexible search performance:** LSH allows tuning of performance in accuracy, time, and memory, through a manual parameter specifying search dimensions.
+You can flexibly perform searches depending on your dataset and machine environment.
+  - Specifying lower dimensions allows for faster and rougher searches for similar documents with less memory usage.
+  - Specifying higher dimensions allows for more accurate searches for similar documents with more memory usage.
 - **Pure Rust:** This software is implemented in Rust, achieving safe and fast performance.

 ## Running example